gjimenezUCM/SPICE-visualization/README.md

 1- To add the json file to /data/ folder.
 Be aware that it must follow the format of a perspective, otherwise the app wont handle it.

 2- Update the /data/dataList.json to include the name of the new perspective.

-3- Update/reload the web page so the application reconize the changes.

-4- Make sure to select Local as the file source.